River Dee, Galloway

 The river is dammed at Tongland, two miles (3 km) upriver from Kirkcudbright.
 This was constructed as part of the Galloway hydro-electric power scheme in the 1930s.
 Also at this site is Tongland Bridge, built in 1806 by Thomas Telford.

 The ruins of Threave Castle stand on an island on the lower part of the Dee.

 In Ptolemy's 2nd century work Geography it is recorded as Dēoúa.
 This form represents a development of Proto-Indo-European *deiueh2- 'a goddess', which occurs in many Celtic river-names.

+The Battle of the River Dee may have been fought at this river or at River Cree in 1308, during the Scottish Wars of Independence.

 The Dee has also been known as the Black Water of Dee because of its dark colour in the stretch above Loch Ken.

 Loch Ken and the Dee Marshes were together designated a Ramsar site on August 21, 1992.

 Tarff Water

 The Tarff Water enters the Dee as a right-bank tributary near Tongland in the tidal stretch of the river.
 The headwater streams of the Tarff drain the tract of country between the villages of Laurieston and Ringford including Loch Mannoch.
 The river should not be confused with the similarly named Tarf Water which is a tributary of the River Bladnoch further west in Galloway.

 The name Tarff derives from the Proto-Indo-European root *tauro- 'bull, aurochs'.
 Bulls occur frequently in Celtic river names, and these names may have had a mythological rather than literal referent.
 Like other examples of this name in southern Scotland, 'Tarff' is Gaelic in form but is likely to derive in turn from an earlier Cumbric cognate.